python/cpython/Doc/library/enum.rst

 .. class:: IntEnum

-   :class:`IntEnum` is the same as :class:`Enum`, but its members are also integers and can be used anywhere that an integer can be used.
-If any integer operation is performed with an :class:`IntEnum` member, the resulting value loses its enumeration status.
+   *IntEnum* is the same as :class:`Enum`, but its members are also integers and can be used anywhere that an integer can be used.
+If any integer operation is performed with an *IntEnum* member, the resulting value loses its enumeration status.

       >>> from enum import IntEnum
       >>> class Number(IntEnum):